infinum/design-handbook/Research/Generative research/User interviews.md

 ### Interview execution — Interviews with existing users
 Think of interviews with existing users as a **pulse check for your product**.
 It's all about evaluating the current state of the relationship: Is the product still fulfilling the user's needs?
 Are there any friction points or room for improvement?
 The aim is to gain insights into how satisfied and loyal your users are.

-Once again, you can use our tailored interview script ([LINK](https://docs.google.com/document/d/1iLdgmjjoEYMCnzG0tyPySDiJU40qvWO8W0nQr7SMDPs/edit?usp=sharing)) designed for potential users.
+Once again, you can use our [tailored interview script](https://docs.google.com/document/d/1iLdgmjjoEYMCnzG0tyPySDiJU40qvWO8W0nQr7SMDPs/edit?usp=sharing) designed for potential users.
 It's broken down into three sections: Introduction, follow-up questions, and the heart of it all, the interview questions.
 As always, every research project has its own flavor.
 Toss in questions specific to your domain and feel free to prioritize.
 Given you’ve only got about an hour for each interview, it’s a game of “Pick Your Battles” when it comes to questions.

 For more structured feedback, **consider incorporating [desirability testing](https://infinum.com/handbook/design/research/evaluative-research/desirability-testing) or other [standardized UX questionnaires](https://infinum.com/handbook/design/research/generative-research/survey#quantifying-and-benchmarking-usability)** like SUS into your interview questions.
 These can offer quantifiable metrics to complement the qualitative data you gather, giving you a more holistic view of user satisfaction.